These mini fried rice cups are adorable kid and toddler friendly snacks for lunch boxes and make a delicious vegetarian lunch, dinner or appetizer.

 Assuming your rice isn’t old, these should last about 4 days in the fridge or up to 4 months in the freezer.

 Yes, I do!
-I would remove them from the muffin tin and allow to cool for 20 minutes on a baking tray lined with parchment or a silpat.
+I would remove them from the muffin tin and allow them to cool for 20 minutes on a baking tray lined with parchment or a silpat.
 Then I would freeze them on the baking tray for an hour before transferring to a freezer bag or container.
 This way they won’t stick together and the filling won’t all spill out.

-Butternut Squash Mac & Cheese Bites
+- Butternut Squash Mac & Cheese Bites

 What are you going to be packing for your kids lunches this back to school season?
 Leave me a comment below with your ideas!

-Mini Fried Rice Cups
+Tofu Fried Rice Mini Snack Cups (Toddler Friendly)

 Ingredients